ipfs/ipfs-blog/src/_blog/welcome-to-ipfs-weekly-150-celebrating-the-150th-ipfs-newsletter-with-another-set-of-nfts-stored-on-ipfs-and-more-in-the-ipfs-ecosystem.md

 ---
 title: 'Welcome to IPFS Weekly 150: Celebrating the 150th IPFS newsletter with another set of NFTs stored on IPFS and more in the IPFS ecosystem!'
-description: Learn about DoraHacks winners, exciting news about Audius & TikTok, & what’s on deck for the SXSW '22 panels.
+description: NFT.Storage is the underlying tech supporting the next phase of NFT solutions from Jigstack’s Gallery, & more.
 author: Emily Vaughan
-date: 2021-08-17
+date: 2021-08-25
-permalink: "/weekly-149/"
+permalink: "/weekly-150/"
-translationKey: ipfs-weekly-149
+translationKey: ipfs-weekly-150
 header_image: "/header-image-weekly-newsletter.png"
 tags:
 - weekly